Reviews You Can Rely On

 Less Durable

 At first, we didn't think much of the Vibrelli AIR pump.
-It's super lightweight and doesn't feel as solid or durable as some of the other contenders.
+It's super lightweight and doesn't feel as solid or durable as some other awards winners, like the bombproof Silca Tattico Mini mentioned below.
 However, when it came to inflating our tires, this pump proved that it was up to the task.
 It's designed more like a high-pressure pump in that it delivers less air per stroke than other pumps.
 This meant that it took longer to get us to X pressure, but even at higher pressures, the pumping was easy.
 The universal “smart” valve head connects to either Presta or Schrader valve without the need to switch anything, which is one less moving part to worry about.
 And priced less than most fast food value meals, it's an easy purchase.

-A low price usually means that the manufacturer used cheaper materials in the construction, and this pump is no different.
-The aluminum barrel is thin, and pretty much every part except the barrel is plastic.
-This doesn't give us much hope for the longevity of this pump.
+A low price point typically means that the manufacturer used less expensive materials in the construction, and this pump is no exception.
+The aluminum barrel is thin, and almost every part except the barrel is plastic.
+This doesn't inspire much confidence in the longevity of this pump.
 Yet, because of the price, it's easily replaceable.
-Another potential issue is that the frame mount has no strap, so it may get lost on the road or trail.
-While this wasn't an issue during our testing, we believe that each ride with this baby mounted to the frame is just tempting fate.
+For just a slightly higher cost, you could also try the BIKETUBE Air Handler Mini, which offers just a bit more durability and performance.
+Another potential issue is that the frame mount lacks a strap, so it might get lost on the road or trail.
+Although this wasn't an issue during our testing, we believe that each ride with this baby mounted to the frame is just tempting fate.
 It's so small you could just as easily carry it in a bag or jersey pocket.
-Regardless, if you need a super lightweight pump that will easily inflate any bike tire to pressure, then you'll want to consider this little guy.
-For just a slightly higher cost, you could try the BIKETUBE Air Handler Mini, which offers just a bit more durability and performance.
+Regardless, if you are looking for a super lightweight pump that will easily inflate any bike tire to pressure, then you'll want to consider this little guy.

 Read more: Vibrelli AIR review